chapmanjacobd/journal/programming/linux/misconceptions.md

 It's confusing that `cp` and `mv` with the same arguments will do different things just because an (empty) folder exists.
 And it seems kinda weird that two different destinations: `mv one two` and `mv one two/one` both lead to the same actual destination: `two/one`.

-### When the destination has a subfolder with the same name:
+### When the destination has a subfolder with the same name

 | Full Command                                     | src                | dest            | actual dest                                 | Surprise |
 | ------------------------------------------------ | ------------------ | --------------- | ------------------------------------------- | -------- |